Matunga: Demographics

-Matunga, having a predominantly Hindu population, also has a sizeable presence of Marathis, Bengalis and members of the Parsi community.
+Matunga, having a predominantly Hindu population, also has a sizeable presence of Maharashtrians, South Indians, Bengalis and Gujaratis.

 Culture

 Matunga has numerous temples, namely, the Astika Samajam, the South Indian Bhajan Samaj, Sri Sankara Matham, Sri Kanyaka Parmeshwari Temple, The Church of Mary, Help of Christians (also known as Don Bosco Church), the Jain temples in Kings Circle and the Marubai Temple.

 There is also the Matunga Mosque which is an important place of worship for members of the Muslim community.